From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1964 Durham Museum Photo of the Livesy apartments at 207-2011 N 13th St. In 1916 Father Flanagan established a homeless shelter for transient workers here before forming Boys Town.

 After he recovered, he continued his studies in Rome at Gregorian University.
-He returned to Omaha during the winter of 1908 and took an accounting job at Cudahy Packing Plant.
-He went back to Europe the following fall and was ordained a priest in 1912 after attending the Royal Imperial Leopold Francis University in Innsbruck, Austria.
+He fell ill again in 1907 during a particularly harsh winter, resulting in a return trip to Omaha in 1908.
+While regaining his strength, he took an accounting job at Cudahy Packing Plant.
+Following his recovery, he went back to Europe and starting in 1909, attended the Royal Imperial Leopold Francis University in Innsbruck, Austria.
+Following the completion of his studies in 1912, he was ordained a priest.
 Like his brother, his first assignment was as assistant pastor at St. Patrick’s Catholic Church in O’Neill, NE.
-He then transferred to St. Patrick’s Church in Omaha.
-He responded to the dead and the injured following the 1913 tornado outbreak.
-In 1916 he established a homeless shelter for transient workers at the Livesy apartments 207-211 N 13th St. The four-story building had 68 rooms.
+From there, he was transferred to St. Patrick’s Church in Omaha.
+At that time, Flanagan responded to the dead and the injured following the 1913 tornado outbreak.
+In 1916 he established a homeless shelter for transient workers at the Livesy apartments, 207-211 N. 13th Street.
+The four-story building had 68 rooms.

 1917 Durham Museum photo of what would become Boys Town at 2502 Dodge St. Father Flanagan rented the home which belonged to Byron Reed.